japila-books/apache-spark-internals/docs/storage/BlockManager.md

 replicateBlock...FIXME

-replicateBlock is used when BlockManagerSlaveEndpoint is requested to xref:storage:BlockManagerSlaveEndpoint.adoc#ReplicateBlock[handle a ReplicateBlock message].
+replicateBlock is used when BlockManagerSlaveEndpoint is requested to storage:BlockManagerSlaveEndpoint.md#ReplicateBlock[handle a ReplicateBlock message].

 == [[putIterator]] `putIterator` Method